 - 1. What is the name of your certifying State official?
 Dave Czorapinski - 2.
 What is the title of your certifying State offical?
-Chief, Motor Carrier Div.
-MD State Hwy - 3.
+Chief, State Highway Admin., Motor Carrier Div. - 3.
 What are the phone # and email address of your State official?
-410-582-5734 Dczorapinski@MDOT.maryland.gov
+410-582-5734 dczorapinski@Maryland.gov